transloadit/ruby-sdk/README.md

 ## Compatibility

-At a minimum, this gem should work on MRI 2.0.0, 1.9.3, 1,8.7, Rubinius in both 1.8 mode and 1.9 mode, and JRuby in both 1.8 mode and 1.9 mode.
-It may also work on 1.8.6 and 1.9.2, but support for those Rubies is not guaranteed.
+At a minimum, this gem should work on MRI 2.0.0, 1.9.3, 1.9.2, 1,8.7, Rubinius in both 1.8 mode and 1.9 mode, and JRuby in both 1.8 mode and 1.9 mode.
+It may also work on 1.8.6, but support for those Rubies is not guaranteed.
 If it doesn't work on one of the officially supported Rubies, please file a [bug report](https://github.com/transloadit/ruby-sdk/issues).
 Compatibility patches for other Rubies are welcomed.